Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 end
 ```

 The attribute and behaviour we have defined above within the `Robot` class work to make up the universal essence of every 'Robot' object.
 Every 'Robot' object instantiated from the `Robot` class will be unique, but it we know it's a 'Robot' because of this universal essence.
+Currently, that essence consists of a 'name' attribute, which will predetermine that every object of the `Robot` class has an `@name` instance variable, and a 'talk' behaviour, which predetermines that every object of the `Robot` class will have a `talk` instance method.

 ###### Object (Substantive Existence)

-An object, or instance, is a paricular instantiation of a class.
+An object, or instance, is a particular instantiation of a class.
 For example, we can instantiate one, or any number of 'Robot' objects from our `Robot` class.
+Below we instantiate two.

 ```ruby
 # Object Instantiation -- Particular Existence